What is TAVR? (TAVI)

 Somewhat similar to placing a stent in an artery, the TAVR approach delivers a fully collapsible replacement valve to the valve site through a catheter.

-Once the new valve is expanded, it pushes the old valve leaflets out of the way and the tissue in the replacement valve takes over the job of regulating blood flow.
+Once the new valve is expanded, it pushes the old valve leaflets out of the way, and the tissue in the replacement valve takes over the job of regulating blood flow.

 TAVR animation

-Watch an animation of TAVR.
+Watch an animation of TAVR

 What is involved in a TAVR procedure?

 While TAVR is not without risks, it provides beneficial treatment options to people who may not have been considered for valve replacement.
-A patient's experience with a TAVR procedure may be similar to a coronary angiogram in terms of recovery.
+A person's experience with a TAVR procedure may be similar to a coronary angiogram in terms of recovery.
 You will likely spend less time in the hospital after TAVR compared to surgical valve replacement.

 The TAVR procedure is performed using one of two approaches, allowing the cardiologist or surgeon to choose which one provides the best and safest way to access the valve: